 1. Ruler tracks each anonymous visitor to the website over multiple sessions, traffic sources and keywords.

 4. The marketing and conversion data is sent to your CRM.
-Marketing data includes channel, source, campaign, keyword and/or landing page.
+Allowing you to track marketing’s impact at every stage of the pipeline.

 5. Once a lead is converted into a closed deal, the revenue data is sent back to Ruler’s dashboard.
 This is where Ruler attributes the revenue back to the marketing touchpoints that drove the conversion across various attribution models.

 6. Using a pre-built integration, Ruler will automatically send the revenue attribution data to Google Analytics and Google Ads account.
 Here you can report and view revenue data throughout the Google Analytics reporting suite for web forms, phone calls and live chat enquiries, allowing you to see which marketing sources drive the highest ROI.